 If the bearing pointer points up, your are going directly to your destination.
 If not, turn toward the arrow until it points up, then continue in that direction.

-The 'Big Numbers' option (Compass Page Options) shows a much smaller compass display and larger data field characters.
-See page 40.
+The 'Big Numbers' option (available from the Compass Page Options) shows a much smaller compass display and larger data field characters.
+See page 44.